aussieswithtails/puppet_controlrepo/README.md

 [Gitolite Server](http://gitolite.com/gitolite/index.html) as follows:

 * Create a BTRFS subvolume `/@gitolite`.
-* Mount the gitolite server at `/srv/gitolite` and adds a corresponding entry to `/etc/fstab`.
+* Mount the gitolite server at `/srv/gitolite` and add a corresponding entry to `/etc/fstab`.
 * Create the `gitolite` user and group.
-* Add the system administrator ssh-key as the gitolite administrative user.
+* Add the awt::gitolite::owner ssh-key as the gitolite administrative user.

 ###### Parameters